petstoreAPIs/PetStore-API-Documentation/README.md

 - `POST /store/order`: Places an order for a pet.
 - `GET /store/order/{orderId}`: Returns the details of an order when you provide order ID.
 - `GET /store/inventory`: Returns pet inventories by status.
-- `DELETE /store/order/{orderId}`: Deletes a store order when you provide the order ID.
+- `DELETE /store/order/{orderId}`: Deletes a store order when you provide the order I D.
 ### Managing Customer Records
 The group contains the following endpoints that help you manage customer records and control user log in and log out:
 - `POST /user`: Creates a user with details such as contact information.
 This operation can only be done by a user already logged into the PetStore application.